pantheon-systems/documentation/source/content/guides/php/04-wp-config-php.md

 anchorid: wp-config-php
 ---

+This section provides information on how to configure the `wp-config.php` file for a WordPress site.

-## Overview
+## WordPress Configuration

-WordPress configuration is set in `wp-config.php`, located within your WordPress site root.
+WordPress configuration is set in `wp-config.php` in your WordPress site root.
 When you install a WordPress site, Pantheon automatically includes this file for you with all you need to get started.

 Most users do not need to customize this file.
-However, you are welcome to customize `wp-config.php` with any customizations you may need for plugins, themes, and caching.
+However, you are welcome to customize `wp-config.php` with any customizations you need for plugins, themes, and caching.

-Two additional config files are referenced in `wp-config.php`: an optional `wp-config-local.php` for local development settings, based on the example `wp-config-local-sample.php` found in your WordPress site root, and `wp-config-pantheon.php` for dynamically-supplied platform configuration settings (such as database credentials).
+Two additional config files are referenced in `wp-config.php`:

+- `wp-config-local.php`: this is an optional file for local development settings, based on the example `wp-config-local-sample.php` found in your WordPress site root.

+- `wp-config-pantheon.php`: this is for dynamically-supplied platform configuration settings (such as database credentials).

 <Alert title="Warning" type="danger">